Needlesslord/PaintWars_by_BrainDeadStudios/Docs/GDD.md

 Wood will be the mid tier resource that will allow the player to have better units and buildings than the ones created with paint.

-Metal Scrap is the late game tier that gives acces to some of the best units and buildings in the game.
+Metal Scrap is the late game tier that gives access to some of the best units and buildings in the game.

 Finally Titanium will work as the ultra late game resource which will grant acces to elite units.
 It will be hard to find around the map and the player will have to think carefully on what to use it.

 Overall stats and costs of units and buildings can't be decided yet because they haven't been teste.
-Once we have them we will uupdate this section.
+Once we have them we will update this section.

 .....
 ***